cloudfoundry/stratos/docs/suse/deploy.md

 > NOTE: Full details on deploying Stratos to Kubernetes are available [here](https://github.com/SUSE/stratos/tree/v2-master/deploy/kubernetes)

+> NOTE: These instructions assume that you have added the SUSE Helm Repository with the name 'suse'

 To deploy Stratos, use the same `scf-config-values.yaml` file that you used to deploy SCF/UAA.

 Ensure you have a Storage Class configured and that is set to be the default - see [here](https://github.com/SUSE/stratos/tree/v2-master/deploy/kubernetes#specifying-a-custom-storage-class) for more information.